Clicky

 So case closed, right?

 Not so fast.
 Prior to this evidence being re-considered at all, I had already concluded that Satoshi Nakamoto’s true identity is probably Jack Dorsey, co-founder of Twitter and Block (f/k/a/ Square).
 Considering Dorsey is from St. Louis, his family lives there, his co-founders of Block live and work there (Jim McKelvey, Robert E. Morley Jr.), and Block touts itself as being a native St. Louis-born company, it’s uncanny that this leaked screenshot that was used to try and blackmail Satoshi would plainly state that the recipient was located in St. Louis.
 In all the cities on planet Earth that someone would use as a goof, the odds that they’d pick St. Louis is 1/10,000, a .01% chance that it would match up, and at a time (2014) when no one on Earth suspected Jack Dorsey.
 I should note that FIVE people in the St. Louis Bitcoin community had just gotten together 2 weeks earlier.
 It was put together by Ryan Dickherber, aka Astrohacker, an attorney and Bitcoin enthusiast.
-Clearly, Dorsey and co weren’t the only St. Louis natives interested in Bitcoin.
+So for full disclosure, Dorsey and co weren’t the only St. Louis natives interested in Bitcoin.

 While the hacker obviously used the black paintbrush feature to cover the address, they probably erased the original contents first and replaced them with something else prior to doing that.
 That’s because the only way to have leverage over Satoshi would be to reveal just enough (St. Louis) without risking that any more identifiable information would lead others to figure it out on their own.